 Notice that the condition of Theorem 2 can hold only when PiPj-εT+3l≤d<PiPj+εT-3l, or when l≤εT/3.
 Because the leaf cubes of the octrees must have length lT≤2ls, we require ls≤εT/(23).

 Let ti be the octree generated from manifold Ai for i=1, 2, …, n.
 Algorithm 1 gives the pseudo code of the adaptive geometric search algorithm.
+Fig. 2 illustrates the algorithm graphically.

 Algorithmic Complexity